-- Accessible Digital Media Guidelines provides detailed advice on creating online video and audio with accessibility in mind. - Captioning Key by the National Association for the Deaf provides excellent guidance on creating described and captioned media. - Transcription, Captioning and Subtitling Standards by 3PlayMedia discusses best practices in this recorded webinar and white paper.
+- Accessible Digital Media Guidelines provides detailed advice on creating online video and audio with accessibility in mind. - Captioning Key by the National Association for the Deaf provides excellent guidance on creating described and captioned media. - Closed Captioning & Subtitling Standards in IP Video Programming by 3PlayMedia discusses best practices in this recorded webinar and white paper.